Minimizing distortions within panorama

 • Balancing distance of surrounding objects.
 When walking down corridors or other narrow spaces, keep a balanced distance from all sides.

 • Facing important objects with one camera straight.
-When structures really important to a project must be reflected with absolute accuracy, it is recommended to face one of the cameras' FoVs directly at this object, with a good distance to eliminate the need of image stitching within this area.
+When there are structures that are important to project and must be reflected with absolute accuracy, we recommended facing one of the cameras' FoVs directly at this object, with a good distance to eliminate the need of image stitching within this area.

 2 Hiding panoramas in IVION